kylixeza/Ktor-Server-Firebase-Storage/README.md

 - rename it to whatever you want

 # Firebase Storage
-Don't forget to turn on the firebase storage in firebase project
+- Don't forget to turn on the firebase storage in firebase project
+- Don't forget to set permission in firebase storage